Conservation’s Cutting Edge in the Congo

 - Bird-watch, kayak, and relax on Tchegera Island

 Africa’s oldest national park and one of the continent’s most biodiverse spots, Virunga has seen more than its share of adversity.
 But thanks to the fierce dedication of conservation advocates, the park has experienced an unprecedented resurgence in recent years.
-Today, during a period of relative calm in the Democratic Republic of the Congo, we carefully take you in alongside top rangers and other insiders.
+During a period of relative calm in the Democratic Republic of the Congo, we carefully take you in alongside top rangers and other insiders.
 You’ll ramble through rain forests, savannahs, lava plains, and swamps, reveling in active volcanoes, incredible birdlife, and moments shared with critically endangered mountain gorillas.

 I came to realize that, for sophisticated travelers, the real purpose of a visit to Virunga is to gain an understanding of what’s at stake—to appreciate why people are willing to risk their lives to protect this extraordinary place.– Sophy Roberts, Travel + Leisure